-Objectives: The Biology/Life Sciences major provides students with career choices in biotechnology, organismal biology, environmental biology, or biology education.
-The Biology/Life Sciences program also offers courses to students preparing for further study in Clinical Laboratory Science, Mortuary Science, Respiratory Therapy, other health science fields, Agriculture, Forestry, or Wildlife Management.
+Objectives: The Life Sciences/Biology major offers courses to students preparing for further study in medicine, dentistry, nursing, physical or occupational therapy, clinical laboratory science, mortuary science, respiratory therapy, and other allied health science fields.
+The Life Sciences/Biology major provides students with career choices in biotechnology, wildlife management, public health, agronomic industry, organismal biology, environmental biology, or biology education.
 Courses in Biology offer majors and non-majors the background required to think critically about the role of the living world in their lives.